 A whole house generator can power whatever your family needs when your lights go out.
 You will have guaranteed power for all your major appliances, including your heating and air conditioning system, water heater, refrigerator/freezer, sump pump, garage door opener and more.
 Keeping the power on in your home during an outage also means keeping your home security system armed and your smart phones and laptops charged.

-We offer flexible backup power generator options, with options that can power from 7kw to 100kw.
+BGE HOME offers flexible backup power generator options, with options that can power from 7kw to 100kw.
 Our Energy & Comfort Consultants can provide you with a customized solution that meets your needs.
-To speak with a member of our team, contact us today.
+To speak with a member of our team about home generators, contact us today.